What is a Genetic Risk Assessment?

 What makes a genetic risk assessment more accurate?

 The accuracy of an assessment depends on the availability of information and knowledge of the causes and symptoms of rare diseases.
 The more we know, the better able we are to evaluate an individual’s risk for a specific genetic disorder.
 The more we know about the prevalence of a syndrome, the more we know about its specific causes, including specific gene mutations or chromosomal abnormalities, the better we can be at making a risk assessment.
 In turn the better our genetic analysis gets.

 The recent explosion in the types of genetic testing currently available, and an increased awareness about genetic testing amongst the general population, is helping improve the accuracy of genetic assessments.
 This is because targeted genetic testing is able to provide an accurate view of an individual’s genetic health, and a greater understanding of their risk for specific syndromes based on their genetic makeup and health.

 Improvements in genetic testing, and the ability of new testing options which can identify both single gene and complex gene mutations, are also important to enhancing the accuracy of a genetic risk assessment.

-Genetic counselors are able to provide potential rare disease patients with the most accurate genetic risk assessments and they do so by understanding an individual’s family medical history, their own particular symptoms, as well as their genetic screening and testing results.
+Genetic counselors are able to provide potential rare disease patients with the most accurate genetic risk assessments and they do so by understanding an individual’s family medical history, an individual’s particular symptoms, as well as their genetic screening and testing results.
 Accurate genetic risk assessment relies on access to genetic counseling.

 The process of genetic risk assessment is a complex one.
 The very nature of genetic syndromes, their complex causes and symptoms, make them challenging to diagnose with a high degree of accuracy.
 Calculating an accurate genetic risk assessment requires the amalgamation of important diagnosis services – genetic counseling and testing – as well as a detailed and updated understanding of rare disease prevalence rates and occurrences according to ethnicity and population data.